openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-gam/android-in-app-bidding-gam-info.md

 <img src="../res/Prebid-In-App-Bidding-Overview-GAM.png" alt="Pipeline Screenshot" align="center">

-**Steps 1-2** Prebid Rendering SDK makes a bid request.
-Prebid server runs an auction and returns the winning bid to the SDK.
+**Steps 1-2** Prebid Rendering Module makes a bid request.
+Prebid server runs an auction and returns the winning bid.

-**Step 3** Prebid Rendering SDK via GAM Event Handler sets up targeting keywords into the GAM's ad unit.
+**Step 3** Prebid Rendering Module via GAM Event Handler sets up the targeting keywords into the GAM's ad unit.

-**Step 4** GAM SDK makes an ad request.
+**Step 4** GMA SDK makes an ad request.
 GAM returns the winner of the waterfall.

 **Step 5** Basing on the ad response Prebid GAM Event Handler decided who won on the GAM - the Prebid bid or another ad source on GAM.

 **Step 6** The winner is displayed in the App with the respective rendering engine.

-Prebid Rendering SDK supports these ad formats:
+Prebid Rendering Module supports these ad formats:

 - Display Banner
 - Display Interstitial